siddharthruria/travel-booking-agency/README.md

 - **Admin Panel**: Are you the admin?
 Login and manage the entire website!.

-## Setting up Environment Variables
+## Install the project in your local machine

 - To run this project locally, follow these steps to configure your environment variables: